 The existing SpeedCore projects are in highly seismic areas, where lighter, structural steel framing is required instead of heavier concrete in order to lessen lateral forces on the building.
 I predict that SpeedCore’s spread initially will be primarily in commercial office building towers, which often use structural steel framing even outside of seismic areas – where the savings in time and cost will be even further augmented by the ability to bolt the panels together instead of welding them – a more labor-intensive process that is required in seismic locations.

 For SpeedCore to catch on in residential towers, however, the industry will need to find a way to speed up construction of the flat plate floor framing systems typical of that sector.
 Flat plate floor systems reduce floor heights and ceiling costs for residential towers, but the construction and curing of such cast-in-place concrete floors is time intensive.
 This causes the critical path to run through the pouring of the slabs around the core instead of the erection of the shear walls.
 That’s what kept SpeedCore from being used on a high-rise residential project in Austin.
 We prepared schematic pricing documents for the project using a SpeedCore scheme, which were priced by a fabrication/erection team.
 The cost analysis showed the method to be untenable.

 Would I propose SpeedCore for a project?
 In the right circumstances, yes.
-For example, the construction of a 38-story office building in downtown Denver that we designed using a traditional concrete core with steel framing wrapped around it was just topped out.
+For example, we recently designed a 38-story office building in downtown Denver using a traditional concrete core with steel framing wrapped around it.
 Were we to design that building today, we definitely would propose using SpeedCore.